MidnightDreamerX17/skill20/Optional/Feats.md

 - **Lightning Reflexes** - The character gains a bonus of +2 to Dexterity and Intelligence saving throws.
 - **Linguist** - The character gets the Knowledge (INT) (Linguistics) skill for free, and it always equals the character's experience level.
 Any experience points put into that skill are refunded.
 - **Magic Essence** (requires Spell Penetration) - The character gains a bonus of +2 to penetrate spell resistance.
-- **Magic Spell Specialization** (specific) - One magic spell is considered to be a lower circle.
+- **Magic Spell Specialization** (specific) (requires certain levels of magical Potential skill) - One magic spell is considered to be a lower circle.
 This feat can only be taken once per spell.
+The character's magical Potential skill must be high enough to be able to memorize and cast the spell without any specializations or oppositions.
 - **Magic Weapon Charge** (requires Wizard Power skill) - The character can expend a 1st-circle Wizard spell energy to make the whole party's weapons able to damage incorporeal, gelatinous, and other such creatures.
 This effect lasts for a number of rounds equal to the character's Experience Level.
 This is not considered to be a spell casting.
 - **Magical Aptitude** - The character gains a bonus of +2 to identify the magical specifics of anything.
 - **Mana Heal** (requires Experience Level 10) - The character only needs 6 hours of sleep or maintenance to regain all spell energies.